MV Armorique (2008)

-The MV Armorique is a passenger and freight ferry built for Brittany Ferries by STX Europe in Finland at a cost of £81 million (€110 million).
+MV Armorique is a passenger and freight ferry built for Brittany Ferries by STX Europe in Finland at a cost of £81 million (€110 million).
 The vessel was delivered to Brittany Ferries on 26 January 2009, it was originally planned for her to be delivered in September 2008.
-Armorique is named after a national park of outstanding beauty in western Brittany.
+Armorique is named after a national park in western Brittany.
 Armorique was also the name of a previous Brittany Ferries vessel purchased for service between Portsmouth and St Malo in 1975 and sold in 1993.